 Read more in our guide to inheritance tax in the Netherlands.

-Company taxes and VAT rates in the Netherlands
+Company taxes and BTW rates in the Netherlands

 Certain companies can apply for an exemption to access lower corporate tax rates.
 However, non-resident entities only have a limited tax liability concerning income from Dutch sources.

-If you supply goods or services in the Netherlands you will probably need to charge VAT.
+If you supply goods or services in the Netherlands you will probably need to charge BTW.
 You must show the amount clearly on the invoice.
-There are 3 different VAT tariffs: 0%, 9%, and 21%.
+There are three different BTW tariffs: 0%, 9%, and 21%.